OpenNeuroDerivatives/ds000011-fmriprep/README.md

 # ds000011 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds000011](https://openneuro.org/datasets/ds000011).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds000011](https://openneuro.org/datasets/ds000011).

 ## Methods